Asif Shaikh of Digiant Media tells us about web design & development during a health crisis.

 Your final thoughts?

-Asif Shaikh: We cannot deny the fact the advertising mediums have changed vastly and they will keep changing.
+Asif Shaikh: We cannot deny the fact that advertising mediums have changed vastly and they will keep changing.
 The COVID-19 has speeded this change.
 That said, the good thing is there are ample opportunities for agencies to play a role in the industry.

 2021 will be a year of doing things smartly by creating integrated offers, embracing opportunities, and forging partnerships.